check-spelling/spdk/test/nvme/perf/README.md

 The link time optimization (lto) gcc flag allows the linker to run a post-link optimization pass on the code.
 During that pass the linker inlines thin wrappers such as those around DPDK calls which results in a shallow call stack and significantly improves performance.
-Therefore, we recommend compiling SPDK with the lto flag prior to running this benchmark script to archieve optimal performance.
+Therefore, we recommend compiling SPDK with the lto flag prior to running this benchmark script to achieve optimal performance.
 Link time optimization can be enabled in SPDK by doing the following:

 ~{.sh}